 Yauhen Afnahel

-After the events of 2010, Yauhen Afnahel was forced to emigrate for a long time, but eventually returned to Belarus to continue his opposition political activities.
+After the events of 2010, Yauhen Afnahel had to live in exile for a long time but eventually returned to Belarus and continued his political activity.

 Mail address: Prison No. 4.
 212011, Mahilioŭ, vulica Krupskaj 99A